The establishment of CDHS occurred as an outgrowth of funding

 as well as generating his own portfolio of projects funded by state and

-Director of Health Research for CDHS.
-He came to UD in 2009 after
+In 2017, Tammy Anderson became the Associate Director of CDHS.
+She came to UD in 2000 after

-graduating with a PhD in Sociology from Emory University.
-His research
+graduating with a PhD in Sociology from American University.
+Her research